plausible/website/_posts/2021-08-30-58-of-hacker-news-reddit-and-tech-savvy-visitors-block-google-analytics.md

 I compared stats between [Plausible Analytics](https://plausible.io/) and Google Analytics.
 Google Analytics was installed using the default method while Plausible was installed [using a proxy](https://plausible.io/docs/proxy/introduction) to get the most accurate data on the level of blockage.

 Both tools automatically exclude bots and crawlers so the difference in stats would mostly come from people blocking the Google Analytics script.
-Here's the data Plausible Analytics shows for the site for the three days in late August 2021 when the traffic was arriving from these sources:
+Here's the data Plausible Analytics shows for the three days in late August 2021 when the site got a lot of traffic:

 ![Plausible Analytics stats](/uploads/plausible-analytics-stats-hn-post.png)